 There are 48 million and growing renter households in the United States, and 41% of SFR rentals are owned by individuals (Source: NAR).
 The demand for rental homes as well as the appeal to own and operate one is apparent.
 In this guide, we are going to take a look at what the buy and hold real estate strategy entails, how to determine if it is the right strategy for you, and how to get started.

-Simply put, buy and hold real estate investing is a strategy where you purchase a property to hold onto long-term and rent it out.
-Buy and hold investors are focused on building wealth over time and gaining stable monthly cash flow.
+Simply put, buy and hold real estate investing is a long term investment strategy where you purchase a property to hold onto and rent it out.
+Buy and hold investors are focused on building long term wealth over time and gaining stable monthly cash flow.

 Appreciation over time often is a key part of this strategy, as many investors sell their properties years later for a much larger amount than the purchase price.
 Others will pull cash from their rentals to build a large portfolio of properties.